-National Human Trafficking and Disabilities Working Group blue and white logo National Human Trafficking & Disabilities Working Group
+National Human Trafficking & Disabilities Working Group

+The mission of the National Human Trafficking & Disabilities Working Group (NHTDWG) is to promote a survivor-centered, collaborative approach steeped in disability and racial justice for the prevention of trafficking of people with disabilities and Deaf individuals and ensure an accessible and appropriate response to survivors.
 NHTDWG is a collaboration of professionals, self-advocates, and survivors from all around the United States.
 We work to create resources and to address gaps in research, social services, and legal services for individuals with disabilities who are at risk of trafficking or who may have experienced trafficking.
 The leadership and membership of NHTDWG is formed from experts and self-advocates from the anti-trafficking and disability communities.
+NHTDWG is a volunteer-run collaboration and is funded through your donations!
+With your help, we can continue important research and advocacy work on the intersection of human trafficking and disabilities.
+Thank you for donating!
+We appreciate your support!About NHTDWG

 Donate